By the Fancy Comma, LLC Team

 Step 1: Come up with an idea.

 The most important part of self-publishing a book is having a good idea.
 There are many ways to develop a good book idea.
 Perhaps you are very experienced in a topic and are tired of explaining it to people.
 Maybe you have searched for a book on Amazon that you wished existed, but does not, and you realize that you could write that book yourself.
 Maybe you just want to self publish as a proof-of-concept that you can do it.
 Whatever your reason for self-publishing, make sure that you have a book topic idea first.
-Once you have a good idea for your Amazon eBook or paperback, you can go to the next step: writing.
+Once you have a good idea for your book, you can go to the next step: writing.

 The most important part of self-publishing is having a good book idea.Tweet